dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 DNS messages.
 The format is designed for efficient storage and transmission of large packet captures of DNS traffic;
-it attempts to minimize the size of such packet capture files but retain the full DNS message contents along with the most useful transport meta data.
+it attempts to minimize the size of such packet capture files but retain the full DNS message contents along with the most useful transport metadata.
 It is intended to assist with
 the development of DNS traffic monitoring applications.